- Buy Tickets

 - Operates in a fiscally sound manner in an effort to reduce financial support from community tax payers

-In September of 2003, the Town of Richmond Hill Council approved the site of the new Richmond Hill Centre for the Performing Arts at the corner of Yonge and Wright Street, formerly the site of the old Town Hall.
+In September of 2003, the City of Richmond Hill Council approved the site of the new Richmond Hill Centre for the Performing Arts at the corner of Yonge and Wright Street, formerly the site of the old Town Hall.

 Conveniently located in the downtown core, the new Centre is intended to be a theatre for the community, embracing the diversity of Richmond Hill and providing a world class cultural facility.
-Designed by internationally renowned architect Jack Diamond, the 30 million dollar construction project is the largest ever undertaken by the Town of Richmond Hill.
+Designed by internationally renowned architect Jack Diamond, the 30 million dollar construction project is the largest ever undertaken by the City of Richmond Hill.
 The result is a unique 43,000 square foot performance complex highlighted by a 631 seat main auditorium, a hydraulic orchestra pit and York Region’s highest fly tower.

-Integrated into the Centre is the fully restored Richmond Hill High School (circa 1897) which houses the Centre’s administrative offices and a commercial space (Covernotes Tea and Coffee House) - demonstrating the Town’s commitment to honouring the past and embracing the future.
+Integrated into the Centre is the fully restored Richmond Hill High School (circa 1897) which houses the Centre’s administrative offices and a commercial space (Covernotes Tea and Coffee House) - demonstrating the City’s commitment to honouring the past and embracing the future.
 The theme of community unity through artistic diversity encapsulates the mandate of the Centre and an ambitious season of professional programming and community groups have filled every available night.